 Moral of the story: it doesn't matter what size you cut them into as long as they are uniform so they cook evenly.

-Toss with 1 Tbsp olive oil and sprinkle with Kosher salt and pepper.
+Toss with 1 tablespoon olive oil and sprinkle with Kosher salt and pepper.
 Spread in a single layer on a foil lined cookie sheet.

 Roast in the oven on 375 for 15-20 minutes or until vegetables are a golden brown and tender.
 Turn with a spatula about half way through cooking time.